kevin-powell/new-website/src/survey-thanks.md

 ---

 I know you're time is valuable, so as a thanks for opening up that email and answering the question you can use the **coupon YOUROCK15** to get **15% off** of my courses [Flexbox Simplified](https://flexboxsimplified.com/?utm_campaign=post-survey-promo&utm_source=newsletter-survey) & [CSS Demystified](https://cssdemystified.com/?utm_campaign=post-survey-promo&utm_source=newsletter-survey)

+<small>If you already have those courses, you can use it on any future courses I create as well (Beyond CSS isn't too far away!)</small>